Please read the manual before play:

-1. Video game lit, obviously.
+1. We want your video game lit, obviously.
 Check out any of our previous issues for examples of what we like.
 Pieces that live within virtual worlds.
 What non-player characters dream of when the heroes aren’t around.
 What happens after the world is saved.
 The unseen sentences hidden between the lines of code.

 2. We like it short—2,000 words or fewer—and lyrical.
 Fiction, essays, and/or poetry (traditional or prose).
 If you’re writing flash/micro fiction or nonfiction (i.e., under 500 words), you may send up to three pieces.
 If you’re writing poems, send up to five.